swcarpentry-ja/carpentries-coc/topic_folders/governance/executive-council.md

 The [Carpentries Bylaws](https://docs.carpentries.org/topic_folders/governance/bylaws.html#executive-council)
-describe the formal responsibilities of the Executive Council from an organizational level.
+describe the formal responsibilities of the Executive Council from an organisational level.
 This text describes the current implementation of the tasks described in the bylaws and represents flexible guidelines that may be adapted as the Executive Council deems necessary.
 In addition to documenting Executive Council standard operating procedures, it is also intended to clarify Executive Council function for the broader community and help potential members understand the commitment to serve on the Executive Council.